 - .45 A technical reviewer should - a. be a member of the AICPA in good standing, licensed to practice as a CPA. - b. complete initial and ongoing peer review captain training that meets the requirements established by the board within 12 months preceding the commencement of the technical review.
-(Ref: par. .A38) - c. have an appropriate level of accounting and auditing knowledge and experience suitable for the work performed.
-(Ref: par. .A39) - d. complete initial technical reviewer training that meets the requirements established by the board within 12 months before serving as a technical reviewer and complete or attend one of the following every calendar year thereafter: - i. a technical reviewer update training course developed by the AICPA
+(Ref: par. .A40) - c. have an appropriate level of accounting and auditing knowledge and experience suitable for the work performed.
+(Ref: par. .A41)

-- ii. the annual AICPA peer review conference - e. obtain at least 48 hours of AICPA-required CPE every 3 years in subjects relating to accounting, auditing, and quality control, with a minimum of 8 hours in any 1 year. - f. obtain at least 8 hours of CPE every 2 years in subjects related to single audits, if performing the technical review of a peer review that includes single audit engagements.
-The required CPE hours should include completion of technical reviewer training for single audits, which should be completed prior to performing the technical reviewer's first technical review of documents for a single audit engagement.
-(Ref: par. .A40) - g. annually participate in a peer review that is equivalent to the highest level of technical review performed.
-Participation includes the following: - i.
+- d. complete initial technical reviewer training that meets the requirements established by the board within 12 months before serving as a technical reviewer and complete or attend one of the following every calendar year thereafter: - i.
+A technical reviewer update training course developed by the AICPA - ii.
+The annual AICPA peer review conference - e. obtain at least 48 hours of AICPA-required CPE every 3 years in subjects relating to accounting, auditing, and quality control, with a minimum of 8 hours in any 1 year. - f. obtain at least 8 hours of CPE every 2 years in subjects related to single audits, if performing the technical review of a peer review that includes single audit engagements. - g. complete technical reviewer training specifically for single audit engagements prior to performing the technical reviewer's first technical review of peer review documents for a single audit engagement.
+(Ref: par. .A42) - h. annually participate in a peer review that is equivalent to the highest level of technical review performed.
+Participation includes the following: (Ref: par. .A43) - i.
 Reviewing and discussing the planning and scope of the peer review with the captain - ii.
 Reviewing the engagement checklists completed by the review team - iii.
 Attending meetings or participating in conference calls between the reviewer and reviewed firm to discuss issues encountered during the peer review - iv.
 Attending the closing meeting and the exit conference - .46 Technical reviewers who are not also peer reviewers should notify the relevant AE of any limitations or restrictions on their or their firm's ability to practice.
 Notification should happen prior to performing a technical review.
-(Ref: par. .A41)
+(Ref: par. .A44)